-The School provides several common spaces expressly for the use of our research higher degree (RHD) students, and allocates office space twice yearly.
+The School provides common space expressly for the use of our graduate researchers, and allocates office space twice yearly.

-The common spaces are available for any RHD student to use on a casual basis:
+The common space is available for any graduate researcher to use on a casual basis:

 You can request after hours access to the building.
 Email Annemarie Levin with your student ID.

-The School retains a number of offices on the 6th floor of John Medley (Building 191) for allocation to RHD students.
+The School retains a number of offices for allocation to graduate researchers.
 Most offices contain two or more workspaces, and desktop computers can usually be provided on request.
-A printer is available in room 631.

-There are two rounds of applications for allocated workspaces each year, opening in April and October.
-The call for applications is sent out via email to all currently enrolled research higher degree students in the School.
+There are two rounds of applications for allocated workspaces each year, opening in March and September.
+The call for applications is sent out via email to all currently enrolled graduate researchers in the School.
 Make sure to check your University email account.

 University study spaces